Lisa McNair, Ph.D.

-Lisa D. McNair is an Associate Professor of Engineering Education at Virginia Tech, co-Director of the VT Engineering Communication Center (VTECC), a Catalyst Faculty Leader at the Institute for Creativity, Arts and Technology (ICAT), and a Provost's Pathways Scholar.
+Lisa D. McNair is a Professor of Engineering Education at Virginia Tech, co-Director of the VT Engineering Communication Center (VTECC), a Catalyst Faculty Leader at the Institute for Creativity, Arts and Technology (ICAT), and a Provost's Pathways Scholar.
 Her degrees include a PhD from the University of Chicago in Linguistics, and an M.A. and B.A. in English from the University of Georgia.
 She is currently involved in developing an integrative Pathways Minor in Innovation, working across several colleges at Virginia Tech in the Provost's new general education initiative.
 Her projects supported by the National Science Foundation include exploring disciplines as cultures, interdisciplinary pedagogy for pervasive computing design; writing-to- learn in Statics courses; as well as a CAREER award to explore the use of e-portfolios to promote holistic professional identity and reflective practice.
 Her teaching emphasizes the roles of engineers as communicators and educators, the foundations and evolution of the engineering education discipline, assessment methods, and using linguistic methods for research and teaching.

 Awards & Honors: